OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ### Rationale

+Even small boards like the Raspberry Pi can swallow heavy data computing.

+Graphical User Interfaces (GUIs) are not falling in the same bucket, they can be very demanding, special processors (called GPU, for Graphical Processing Units) have been developed for GUI-demanding applications (like video-games...), as regular CPUs (Computing Processing Units) are not fitted for those too GUI demanding situations.

+That is why we will stick to the Command Line Interface (CLI) on the Raspberry Pi.
+You can still start the Raspian Graphical Desktop, but this will never be required.

-The idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
+So, the idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
-The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smart-phone, smart-watch, etc).
+The GUI is dedicated to `HTML5`, `JS` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smart-phone, smart-watch, etc).

-> Interestingly, graphical user interfaces happen to be quite demanding (specific processors called GPU - Graphical Processing Units - have been created for GUI-demanding apps, like video games).
-Not using them is a substantial relief for the machine we run the server on.
 > As a matter of fact, for now (Aug-2018), whatever in mentioned below runs *fine* on a $10 `Raspberry PI Zero W`.
 > And this does not prevent the Raspberry PI from serving web pages taking care of the GUI.
 The Raspberry PI runs 24x7, and you connect to it
 > from a GUI-savvy device to see your data in a good looking User Interface (UI).